mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 IR Goggles Light Intensifier Goggles

-**Binoculars:** Allow the user to see further.
+Binoculars: #TODO Allow the user to see further.
 TL8: Electronic enhancement allows images to be captured; light-intensification allows them to be used in the dark.
 TL12: PRIS (Portable Radiation Imaging System) allows the user to observe a large section of the EM- spectrum, from infrared to gamma rays.

-**Bioscanner:** The bioscanner 'sniffs' for organic molecules and tests chemical samples, analysing the make-up of whatever it is focused on.
+Bioscanner: #TODO The bioscanner 'sniffs' for organic molecules and tests chemical samples, analysing the make-up of whatever it is focused on.
 It can be used to detect poisons or bacteria, analyse organic matter, search for life signs and classify unfamiliar organisms.

-**Densitometer:** The remote densitometer uses an object's natural gravity to measure its density, building up a three-dimensional image of the inside and outside of an object.
+Densitometer: #TODO The remote densitometer uses an object's natural gravity to measure its density, building up a three-dimensional image of the inside and outside of an object.

-**EM Probe:** This handy device detects the electro- magnetic emissions of technological devices and can be used as a diagnostic tool when examining equipment or when searching for hidden bugs or devices.
+EM Probe: #TODO This handy device detects the electro- magnetic emissions of technological devices and can be used as a diagnostic tool when examining equipment or when searching for hidden bugs or devices.

-**Geiger Counter:** Detects radiation.
+Geiger Counter: #TODO Detects radiation.

-**IR Goggles:** Permits the user to see exothermic (heat-emitting) sources in the dark.
+IR Goggles: #TODO Permits the user to see exothermic (heat-emitting) sources in the dark.

-**Light Intensifier Goggles:** Permits the users to see normally in anything less than total darkness by electronically intensifying any available light.
+Light Intensifier Goggles: #TODO Permits the users to see normally in anything less than total darkness by electronically intensifying any available light.
 TL9: Combines with IR goggles into a single unit.

-**NAS:** The Neural Activity Scanner consists of a backpack and detachable handheld unit and can detect neural activity up to 500 meters away.
+NAS: #TODO The Neural Activity Scanner consists of a backpack and detachable handheld unit and can detect neural activity up to 500 meters away.
 The device can also give a rough estimation of the intelligence level of organisms based on brainwave patterns.

 NAS